Katy Fox: Storylines

-Katy recently found out that Warren murdered Sean; this resulted in her and Justin running away together, until Justin found out that Katy had left Mel's bracelet back at the flat.
+Katy soon found out that Warren murdered Sean; this resulted in her and Justin running away together.
+Until Justin found out that Katy had left Mel's bracelet back at the flat.
 Justin said he had to go back and get it, as it was the only thing he had left.
 He eventually found her bracelet and ran back to Katy, forgetting his phone.
-When Warren found his mobile, he read the texts from Katy and discovered that she and Justin were planning on running away together; this resulted in his running Justin over with a van, leading to an ear-piercing scream from a devastated Katy.
+When Warren found his mobile, he read the texts from Katy and discovered that she and Justin were planning on running away together.

+When he found them, he ran Justin over with a van, leading to an ear-piercing scream from a devastated Katy.
 Justin ended up in the hospital with broken legs.
 Warren revealed in later episodes that Katy and himself had been fostered as children.
-They loved their foster brother Sperncer dearly, but his mother treated them abusively.
+They loved their foster brother Spencer dearly, but his mother treated them abusively.
 She would lock Warren outside or in cupboards for days and physically abuse Katy.

 When Warren tried to help Katy, he was thrown out, and Katy soon followed him.
 She then began working in Louise's salon after Warren stated that he did not want blokes 'perving' on her.

 Katy was still not aware of Warren's anger or that he was capable of murder.
 After returning to the flat, she found Louise passed out on the sofa surrounded by empty bottles, and Louise informed her of Warren's arrest for Clare's attempted murder.
-Katy went to visit her brother in prison, but he failed to convince her that he wasn't behind the attack, and she left, telling him that she didn't know who he was anymore, because of the person he had become.
-After Warren's release from prison, she decided to enroll at Hollyoaks Community College instead of going away to university in London, as this would allow her to spend more time with her boyfriend and brother.
+Katy went to visit her brother in prison, but he failed to convince her that he wasn't behind the attack, and she left, telling him that she didn't know who he was anymore.
+She didn't understand the person he had become.
+After Warren's release from prison, she decides to enroll at Hollyoaks Community College instead of going away to university in London, as this would allow her to spend more time with her boyfriend and brother.